erinkirstn/personal-site/src/pages/posts/projects.md

 ## [UIUC Alternative Spring Break Website](https://uiuc-asb.netlify.app/)

-- Inspired by a Spring 2025 volunteer trip, I made this website to promote the activities of the University of Illinois YMCA Alternative Spring Break club
+- Inspired by a volunteer trip, I made this website to promote the activities of the University of Illinois YMCA Alternative Spring Break club.

-- Created with Astro, Hosted on Netlify
+- Webapp created with Astro and Hosted on Netlify.